jwage/phpchunkit/README.markdown

     ./bin/phpchunkit create-dbs

-With the `chunk`, `num-chunks`, `sandbox` and `create-dbs` options you can run multiple chunks in parallel in sandboxed environments across multiple servers.
-Here is an
+With the `chunk`, `num-chunks`, `sandbox` and `create-dbs` options you can run multiple chunks in parallel in sandboxed environments across multiple servers or even on a single server.
-example:
+Here is an example:

     # Server 1
     ./bin/phpchunkit functional --num-chunks=4 --chunk=1 --sandbox --create-dbs